MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/share.md

 <!-- ====================================================================== -->
 ## Receiving shared content

-Using the Web Share Target API, PWAs can also register to be displayed as apps in the system share dialog, and handle shared content coming from other apps.
-You can learn more about the Web Share Target API in the [Web Share Target API W3C specification draft](https://w3c.github.io/web-share-target/level-2/).
+By using the [Web Share Target](https://w3c.github.io/web-share-target/level-2/) API, a PWA can register to be displayed as an app in the system share dialog.
+The PWA can then use the Web Share Target API to handle shared content coming in from other apps.

 > [!NOTE]
 > Only installed PWAs can register as share targets.

 ### Register as a target